goldenratio/xbmc-web-remote/README.md

 1. Run ant target "package_opera_legacy".
 2. Build files will be generated in target folder.
-3. oex file in target folder is used for distribution.
+3. oex file in target folder, is used for distribution.
 4. `target/opera_legacy_extension/xbmc_remote` can loaded directly to Opera.
 Just drag and drop `config.xml` to Opera.